LAYLiam/EigenfaceClassification/README.md

 # EigenfaceClassification
+> # This description is outdated.
+Working on jupyter notebook instead first.
 In March 1991, researchers Turk &amp; Pentland from MIT released a paper titled "Face Recognition Using Eigenfaces" &lt;see here https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf>.
 This project seeks to implement the methods proposed by these researchers using modern languages (Python) with the hope of achieving real-time face classification.

 My attempts have so far not been great :(, this is a work in progress.